Making Power Moves: Women & Leadership

-Beginning Fall 2019, PACSW is again sponsoring the course, “Making Power Moves: Women and Leadership” taught by Dr. Amy Levine, certified leadership coach, educator, and consultant.
+PACSW in partnership with UCOP Learning and Development is again sponsoring the course, “Making Power Moves: Women and Leadership” taught by Dr. Amy Levine, certified leadership coach, educator, and consultant.

 This course has consistently received overwhelmingly positive feedback and has resulted in some great outcomes for past participants!
 The class was developed specifically for UCOP staff and is most beneficial to high-performing individuals who manage people or projects.
 It is a great way to help boost your professional development and career goals in the new year.

 Nominate your female employees to attend the course, Making Power Moves for Women.
 You will both benefit when they excel at UCOP by applying high standards of ethical practice and compassionate leadership.

 - Navigate their personal professional advancement with grace and poise.

 - Develop coaching techniques to empower their own supervisees and delegate with clarity and confidence.

 - Assess organizational politics in order to put their best foot forward in the workplace.